IN-DEPTH

 Q. Regarding your work at Popular, what roles did you hold in the bank’s social sector?

 A. From 2006 to 2013, I was the Director of Social Responsibility and Director of the Foundation.
 That year, I took a leave of absence and started managing Banco de Depósitos.
-I was very attracted to the social aspect because I learned it from Luis Valls and was drawn to the work being done here.
+I was very attracted to the social aspect because I learned it from Luis Valls and was attracted to the work being done here.

 Q. Did the bank’s executives handle this social work?

-Q: Did the Foundations and Banco de Depósitos offer microloans with personal guarantees?
+Q: Did the Foundations and Banco de Depósitos offer micro loans with personal guarantees?

 Q: Who were the recipients of the funds, individuals or other foundations?

-A: Both types.
+A: Both.
 Luis Valls, the board members, and key clients were sometimes aware of other foundations working in Asia, Africa, or America.
 Of course, there are also Spanish foundations.
 We collaborated with the Prince of Asturias Foundation, FEDEA, the Foundation for Business and Society, the Foundation Against Drug Addiction, the Galicia Immigration Foundation, etc.

 Q: Were religious orders regular clients?

 A: During the period of Luis Valls and Ángel Ron, they were a significant group for the bank due to the relationship, trust, and treatment they received.
 Luis Valls was aware that many religious orders were “marginalized” in the financial system, not receiving special attention or tailored financing solutions.
-Nevertheless, professional judgment prevailed, and the risk department had the final say in approving a proposal.
+Nevertheless, professional judgement prevailed, and the risk department had the final say in approving a proposal.
 Luis Valls never imposed his views or exercised a “casting vote.”
 If the head of risk did not approve the operation, it was not approved.
 They were indeed a part of our portfolio.
-I recall when I opposed a loan, and Luis Valls told me, “Think again; maybe instead of denying them everything, we could leave part of the money to repair a section of the convent.”
+I recall when I opposed a loan, and Luis Valls told me, “Think again; maybe instead of refusing them everything, we could give them part of the money to repair a section of the convent.”

 Q: Did you support students?

 A: Initially, Banco de Depósitos handled student financing.
-Once again, it was challenging for a resource-poor student to pass the risk analysis.
+Once again, it was challenging for a resource-strapped student to pass the risk analysis.
 Later, Popular launched an ambitious financing program for students at the University of Navarra, where the Foundation, if conditions were met, covered up to 75% of the interest on the student’s loan.
 Thousands benefited from this program.

 Q. How did you reach those in need of help?